 Clear Creek – Best Whitewater Rafting Close to Boulder and Denver

-This is the undisputed ultraclassic of the Boulder and Denver area.
+This is the undisputed ultra-classic of the Boulder and Denver area.
 Set only an hour, deep in the confines of Clear Creek Canyon near the small town of Idaho Springs, Clear Creek offers Class II to Class V rafting for kids, adults, and families.
 Beginner rides have a minimum age of 7 ranging from Class II to Class III rapids, and intermediate rides have a minimum age of 15 with rapids ranging from Class III to Class V. Never rafted before?
 No experience needed!
 Even for the intermediate.
-The intermediate simply has more age appropriate thrills for every participant.
+The intermediate simply has more age-appropriate thrills for every participant.
 Along Clear Creek, we’ll get to explore the relics of Colorado’s gold mining past, as we pass under bridges and past water wheels that were once the epicenter of Colorado’s gold rush.
-If gold mining is something you have been interested in yourself, stonex has prospecting equipment, for those who would like to see if they can find gold in areas that were once rich with the precious metal.
+On this adventure, you may even want to delve deeper into the history of the gold mining past and, if you’re able to, experiment a little yourself.
+You can easily look into stonex, for example, who have an array of prospecting equipment, for those who would like to see if they can find gold in areas that were once rich with the precious metal.
 You may want to try it here or in other places that have proven to produce gold, who knows what awaits in these historic regions.

 Poudre River – Whitewater Rafting Near Estes Park and Fort Collins